Dogon Walu Antelope Mask

 Approx Age: 1922 – 1938 Aged by museum

-A stunning styled old Dogon Walu mask from my own collection.
+A stunning styled old Dogon Walu antelope mask from my own collection.
 This previously was in an old gentleman’s collection in France to which he owned it for over 50 years.
 We sent this piece to the “Scientific Laboratory of the Museo d’Arte e Scienza” in 2014 for analysis of age done by method of spectroscopy by Dr Martin Matthaes himself.
 The age given (specified on certificate) is between 1922-1938.
 This piece is very aged to look at and worn beautifully, especially where the original netting ( that Dogon masks have to hold to the head ) has worn the wood.
 The certificate and the custom made stainless steel stand are also part of the sale.
-This will be sent with tracked and signed for shipping and fully insured.

 For the dama, or final commemorative ceremony for an important Dogon elder, hundreds of masked dancers perform, creating a brilliantly coloured, ever-changing spectacle of sculpture, costume, song, and dance.
 During his research in the 1930s French anthropologist Marcel Griaule documented more than seventy different mask types, representing animals, birds, human characters, and abstract concepts, which he considered to be a visual summary of the world surrounding the Dogon people.
 Griaule saw the dama ceremony as a stunning materialisation of the close links between contemporary Dogon society and the mythical time when masks were first acquired and used to counteract the negative effects of death.
 By reenacting the behaviour of their mythic ancestors, the Dogon strive to restore order to their world after the disruption caused by death.